open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ```

 The important details here are the `configRef` field and the `sourceRef` field.
 The `configRef` field defines where the
-configuration values are located at.
-Something like:
+configuration values are located at:

 ```yaml
 configuration: